BigCheeze45/DockoMaticAWS/README.md

 The default user-name on the instance is `fedora`.
 So, with all the required pieces you can connect to your instance as follow:
 `ssh -i <path/to/key.pem> -X fedora@<public-IP>`

+You can start DockoMatic on the instance by typing `dockomatic` into the terminal.
+The program will load and warn some modules are missing.
+Click to disable the modules and continue.

 <!-- aws s3 sync . s3://dockomaticresults -->
 <!-- NOTE: cannot delete empty buckets -->